-Which insurance contracts should be made when renting out a home?
+Which insurances should be taken out when renting out a home?

 It is important to choose the right insurance to keep the risk of unexpected costs as low as possible.
 The basic principle is that each party is insured for his or her belongings.